AndrewTownsley/country-data-react/README.md

 8. Add Search == search by Country.

-9. Back Button on the Individual Counry Page.
+9. Back Button on the Individual Country Page.

+10. Deal with error handling.

+11. refactor fetch to async await.s

 **_ CSS _**
 **_ CSS _**